 Southwest Spring Excursion

 After much preparation, I headed out on a planned excursion across the southwest.
-Exploring parts of Arizona and Utah, seeing places missed on prior trips, doing some hiking, and mostly boondock camping along the way.
+Exploring parts of Arizona, Utah, and Colorado seeing places missed on prior trips, doing some hiking, and mostly boondock camping along the way.
+Lots of miles and adventures expected.

 A quicker trek through Arizona than originally planned.
 Camps at Owl Creek CG and Riverview CG in the Gila Box Riperian NCA, Agua Fría Natl Monument, and three boondock spots in the Coconino NF.
 Visits to see the Old Safford Bridge, Frye Mesa, Gila River, Badger Springs, Tuzigoot and Elden pueblo ruins, Red Rock Cliffs and Oak Creek Canyon near Sedona.
 A few planned stops were aborted due to unforeseen closures.